pedroalvesbatista/singularity-admindocs/installation.rst

   new branches to install it.
 The ``master`` branch changes quickly and may be unstable.

-To ensure that the Singularity source code is downloaded to the appropriate directory use these commands.
+To ensure that the Apptainer source code is downloaded to the appropriate directory use these commands.

 .. code-block:: none